-Environment:Community well-being begins with basic necessities.
-Do you have access to clean water?
-Do you feel safe walking around your neighborhood?
-Do you live in a heavily-polluted area?
-If these needs are not met, it can cause stress and have a negative effect on your health and well-being.
-Programs and structures that can support your community environment include:
+Well-being always begins with the necessities.
+It’s no different for community well-being.
+Do you have access to clean air and water?
+Do you feel safe walking in your neighborhood?
+If these basic needs aren’t met, it can cause stress.
+Stress has a negative effect on your health and well-being.

-“We make a living by what we get, but we make a life by what we give” ~ Winston Churchill
+Winston Churchill once noted, “We make a living by what we get, but we make a life by what we give.”

-People who are thriving in community well-being often report their greatest accomplishment in life is the impact they had on another person, organization, or community (Reference Tom Rath and Jim Harter in Wellbeing Book).
-Helping others can produce a deeper connection with your community and create a greater sense of belonging, purpose, and social interaction.
+People who contribute toward their community’s well-being often say their greatest accomplishment is the difference they made in a person’s life, organization or community.
+Helping others can produce a deeper connection with your community.
+It also fosters a greater sense of belonging, purpose and social contact.

-So how can you get more involved?
-For starters, find something you are passionate about.
+Wondering about the best way to become more involved?
+For starters, find something you’re passionate about.
 It can be anything from a national organization to your local food kitchen or hospital.
-Volunteering is no different than most areas of our lives – if we like it or feel good doing it, we will most likely continue it.
+Volunteering is no different than most areas of our lives.
+If we like it or feel good doing it, we will most likely continue.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.